jakubfiala/atrament/README.md

 - Atrament models its output as a set of independent _strokes_.
 Only one stroke can be drawn at a time.
 - Each stroke consists of a list of _segments_, which correspond to all the pointer positions recorded during drawing.
-- Each segment consists of a _point_ which contains `x` and `y` coordinates, and a `time` which is the number of milliseconds since the stroke began, until the segment was drawn.
+- Each segment consists of a _point_ which contains `x` and `y` coordinates, a `time` which is the number of milliseconds since the stroke began, until the segment was drawn, and a `pressure` value (0.-1.) which is either the recorded stylus pressure or 0.5 if no pressure data is available.
 - Each stroke also contains information about the drawing settings at the time of drawing (see Events > Stroke recording).